 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, San Miguel Foods, headquartered in the Philippines, reported significant carbon emissions totalling approximately 654,006,000 kg CO2e, comprising 308,762,000 kg CO2e from Scope 1 and 345,244,000 kg CO2e from Scope 2.
-This marks an increase from 2022, where emissions were about 584,442,000 kg CO2e, with Scope 1 at 263,489,000 kg CO2e and Scope 2 at 320,953,000 kg CO2e.
-San Miguel Foods has set ambitious near-term reduction targets aimed at achieving net-zero emissions.
-These targets focus on reducing greenhouse gas emissions through decreased consumption of fossil-derived liquid fuel, applicable to both Scope 1 and Scope 2 emissions.
-The timeframe for these initiatives spans from 2023 to 2025.
+In 2023, San Miguel Foods reported total carbon emissions of approximately 654,006,000 kg CO2e, comprising about 308,762,000 kg CO2e from Scope 1 and about 345,244,000 kg CO2e from Scope 2 emissions.
+This marks a significant increase from 2022, where emissions were approximately 584,442,000 kg CO2e, with Scope 1 at about 263,489,000 kg CO2e and Scope 2 at about 320,953,000 kg CO2e.
+San Miguel Foods has set near-term reduction targets aimed at achieving net-zero emissions by 2025.
+These targets focus on reducing greenhouse gas emissions through decreased consumption of fossil-derived liquid fuel, specifically addressing both Scope 1 and Scope 2 emissions.
+The initiatives are documented in their 2022 Sustainability Report.
 The emissions data for San Miguel Foods is cascaded from its parent company, San Miguel Food and Beverage, Inc., reflecting a corporate family relationship.
 The company is committed to enhancing its sustainability practices and reducing its carbon footprint in alignment with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents